 March 7 - March 30 "The Tall Girls" by Meg Miroshnik

-LUNCH AND A BOOK OR MOVIE The Siegel Institute created the "Lunch and a Book or Movie " series of events to bring faculty and students together from the different disciplines on campus to discuss ethics and leadership in a collaborative fashion, informally over lunch.
+LUNCH/DINNER AND A BOOK OR MOVIE The Siegel Institute created the "Lunch and a Book or Movie " series of events to bring faculty and students together from the different disciplines on campus to discuss ethics and leadership in a collaborative fashion, informally over lunch or dinner.
 The Siegel Institute invites faculty - along with a student guest - to participate.
 The first six faculty respondents and their selected students then become the participants for each event.
-The Institute provides the faculty member and the student with a complimentary DVD of the movie or copy of the book in advance, and provides a lunch for the entire group on the meeting date.
+The Institute provides the faculty member and the student with a complimentary DVD of the movie or copy of the book in advance, and provides a lunch or dinner for the entire group on the meeting date.
 This series began with three events in 2008 and, based on positive feedback from faculty and students, the Institute more than doubled the number of events to seven in 2011-2012.